ellehamilton/glove/readme.md

 Laravel Glove
 ---------------

 Catch exceptions with Laravel Glove.
-The main goal of this package to make is easy as possible to add custom error pages, and create custom error handlers to do whatever you need.
+The main goal of this package to make is easy as possible to add custom error pages, and create custom error handlers to do whatever we need.

 This means

- - A simple interface to implement that lets you return a response and be done
+ - A simple interface to implement that lets us return a response and be done
  - Cascading handlers simply by omitting a response
  - Specifying status codes and log levels in the config
  - No need to use an error handler when all we want is to output a custom error page, just point to the view in the config